 Cost: Free (unless you go shopping or visit the cafes)

 Want to see the more hip side of Berlin on day 2?
 Kreuzberg with its street art and graffiti is certainly the place to stop.

-Plus some great cafes and places to stop for a drink.
-This is one of the coolest cafes that I visited whilst on the Berlin Walking Tour.
+It’s great to walk around and explore, plus there are some great cafes and places to stop for a drink.
+Above is one of the coolest cafes that I visited whilst on the Berlin Walking Tour.

 How to get there?

 From East Side Gallery, you can jump off at either Kottbusser Tor or Hallesches Tor stops in Berlin to spend as little or as long as you want to explore.
 It’s worth wandering up and down the side streets too looking out for different styles of street art and graffiti.

 Want to do a full tour?
 Check out my 5 alternative things to do in Berlin for more ideas and info.

 - After you’ve done exploring Kreuzberg (and stopped for some lunch).
 There are so many great restaurants here, maybe worth popping back in the evening on day 2 or 3?